maestro-server/webdocs/docs/developer/architecture/data_app.rst

 Data APP
 ---------------

-Data app, database gateway micro service
+Data app is a gateway connection to the mongodb.

-- Request and response database operations
+- CRUD database operations

-Simple Rest API using `Flask <http://flask.pocoo.org>`_ (python) + pymongo.
+Data app use `Flask <http://flask.pocoo.org>`_,  on python >3.5.

 ---------------